vidurfi/jschess/README.md

 # jschess

-A simple chess backend using node and APIs.
+A simple chess app using node and APIs.

+I am trying to create something similar to https://online-go.com/.